PCP News and Events

 The construction of a persona in a work environment is a complex and under-researched area of public identity formation.
-This colloquium is designed to explore, discuss and debate our working/professional persona construction and meaning.
+This colloquium, held on Monday 23 November 2015, was designed to explore, discuss and debate our working/professional persona construction and meaning.

-The colloquium will include the formal launch of Persona Studies issue 2 and feature an opening address entitled “Personas at Work – An Extended Contemplation” by Dr Katja Lee, editor of this issue, and a panel roundtable discussion on the “Digital Professional Persona”.
+The colloquium included the formal launch by the Vice-Chancellor, Professor Jane den Hollander, of Persona Studies issue 2 and feature an opening address entitled “Personas at Work – An Extended Contemplation” by Dr Katja Lee, editor of this issue, and a panel roundtable discussion on the “Digital Professional Persona”.

 Launch of new journal - Persona Studies

 The Persona Celebrity Publics Research Node (PCP) was proud to launch the journal Persona Studies on Friday 1 May at the Deakin University Burwood Corporate Centre

 The journal's development was facilitated by a Deakin Library initiative and has been in development for almost two years through the persona research cluster in PCP.
 The first issue has contributions from an international group of contributors around themes that relate to the use, analysis and deployment of persona in a variety of contexts.
 The journal is an online open access journal that is run by an Editorial Board and facilitated by an International Advisory Board of key scholars in related disciplines.
 You can visit the journal's web site at https://ojs.deakin.edu.au/index.php/ps/index